-The worst thing you can do is put it in there wet, because it isn’t going to dry like it would outside, so any water that is on there, likely will sit there for an extended period of time, causing rust.
+The worst thing you can do is put it in there wet, because it isn’t going to dry as it would outside, so any water that is on there, likely will sit there for an extended period, causing rust.

-Many, many people keep their bike in the shed without an issue!
-I personally keep my bikes in the shed, and haven’t had an issue.
+Many, many people keep their bikes in the shed without an issue!
+I keep my bikes in the shed and haven’t had an issue.

 One of my bikes even sat in there for years, but recently took it out without evident rust.